Welcome to Accademia Riaci

 About Us

-“The task of teachers is to awake that magic within the students, and guide them to search for the true art and the talent and to teach them the joy of learning.
-So the teachers are not only to teach the technical know-how, but also to nourish each one’s imagination, fantasy, and the culture to quest for the true art and talent.”
+“The responsibility of educators is to rouse that magic within their students, leading them on a quest for authentic art and talent while imparting the joy of learning.
+Teachers are tasked not only with conveying technical expertise but also with nurturing each individual’s imagination, fantasy, and cultural awareness, fostering the pursuit of genuine art and talent.”

 Accademia Riaci Honorary President,